Choosing the Best Kitten in the Litter

 If you are choosing your kitten from a litter, a few simple tips can help you pick well.

 Take your time and ask lots of questions.
-Have the kittens seen the vet, had health screens, been vaccinated and wormed?
+Have the kittens seen the vet, had health screening, been vaccinated and wormed?

 What sort of environment is the litter being kept in?
-Be wary of choosing a kitten who has had little human contact, a kitten who has been raised in a shed or pen far from the house, for example.
+Be wary of choosing a kitten who has had little human contact, for example, a kitten who has been raised in a shed or pen far from the house.

-However heartrending a sight it may be, be careful about choosing a kitten that seems particularly nervous.
+However heart rending the sight may be, be careful about choosing a kitten that seems particularly nervous.
 This can be a sign of poor early socialisation.
 Equally don't be tempted to take the smallest, weakest looking kitten out of pity.
 This could be a very expensive mistake.

-You should not take a kitten from her mother or her litter-mates too early.
-She needs to be at least six or seven weeks of age.
+You should not take a kitten from their mother or litter-mates too early.
+They need to be at least six or seven weeks of age.